This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Highlight the oldest tradition of Jesus’ preaching that merges the affirmation of the coming Kingdom as a present reality with the expectation of the future completion of God’s redemptive purpose.

-Yet the basic idea of Jesus’ mission and the central theme of His preaching is different from the hope of the Kingdom’s coming at some inevitable date in the future.
+Yet the basic idea of Jesus’ mission and the central theme of His preaching is not the hope of the Kingdom’s coming at some inevitable date in the future.

 But the fact is that in His person and work, the Kingdom is already present.